Vector4-new/RobloxFDLauncherLinux/README.md

 #EXPERIMENTAL XAMPP VERSION

-•Anything barely works if you're using XAMPP beta version pls use devilbox (version 3.4) !.
+•Anything barely works if you're using XAMPP beta version.

-•You might experience permissions issues with xampp!
+•You might experience permissions issues with XAMPP!

 ### Hosting 🌐
 •Tycoon games saving doesn't work with devilbox/xampp.
 If you're going to host a tycoon game use hostnew_2022M.sh (Run Webserver_2022M_start.sh before!!! ) That being said it should be all good with devilbox (not with xampp anything barely works with xampp) if you're just joining the tycoon game.